mobily-enterprises/jsonreststores/README.md

       age       : { type: 'string', searchable: true },
       }),
     paramIds: [ 'bookingId', 'personId' ],
     // ...

-This store could be reachable from `/bookings/:bookingId/people/:personId`.
+Remember that publicURL defines entries in the schema, as well as the `paramIds` array.
+This store will be reachable from `/bookings/:bookingId/people/:personId`.
 When calling `makeIndexes()`, the following indexes are always created:

 * `personId`.
 This, as the last item in paramIds, is created as an `unique` index.